na-na-hi/renget/archive/unesm.md

 "Actually, can you draw up both routes?"

-"If you insist.
-When do you need the map by?"
+"If you insist," said Macom.
+"When do you need the map by?"

 "We’re leaving tomorrow morning!"

+Macom found a blank piece of paper and began sketching.
 "I wish you people knew what advanced notice was.
 Give me a few hours, and I should be able to sketch something simple for you."

 "That's perfect.
 We’ll come back after we make preparations."